 CO2 extraction is the purest extraction method although it is expensive when compared to other methods.
 The method uses CO2 converted to a supercritical state (between gaseous and liquid state) by subjecting it to high pressure and low-temperature environments.

 The solvent extraction method does not have high associated costs unlike CO2 extraction but the highly flammable nature of the solvents makes the method quite risky.
 Solvents like butane and propane are toxic in nature, indicating that the traces of the solvent left out in the final product will make it toxic.
 Ethanol is not a toxic solvent and thus is the safest of all solvent extraction methods.

 The presence of a high amount of chlorophyll gives an unpleasant bitter taste to the extract and complicates the isolation and purification of important cannabinoids from the hemp extract.
 The green goop is mixed with a suitable solvent like ethanol and applied to appropriate resin-like alumina, silica, charcoal, etc. The resin binds the chlorophyll, all the while leaving terpenes and waxes unbound.

 When the decolorized extract produced in the previous step is cooled to -20 and kept for about 2-3 days, the waxes in the extract begin to solidify facilitating its easy removal by filtration of cold ethanol solution.

 Concentration Of CBD From The Cannabinoid Rich Material

-Crystallization and molecular distillation too can achieve high level of purity.
+Crystallization and molecular distillation too can achieve a high level of purity.

 Hemp extract undergoes several steps of processing before it attains its final purified form rich in cannabidiol.
-Three spectrum options of are full spectrum, broad spectrum and isolate CBD and the hemp processing steps decides the spectrum option that CBD will belong to.
+Three spectrum options are full-spectrum, broad-spectrum, and isolate CBD and the hemp processing steps decide the spectrum option that CBD will belong to.
 The efficiency of CBD processing steps is decisive of its quality.